NikhilRajChauhan/Creating_audio-file_server/README.md

 in postgresql create database "audioserver" and grant permission to user, in postgresql shell run command .

 1. create db audioserver;
-2. GRANT ALL PRIVILEGES ON DATABASE audioserver to "prashant"; # my username create the table in audioserver database
+2. GRANT ALL PRIVILEGES ON DATABASE audioserver to "postgre"; # my username create the table in audioserver database

 in .env file add the data as below